Partnerships and affiliations

 ICRC is actively recruiting anaesthesiologists for short missions (average is 3 months).
 Learn more about working for ICRC as an anaesthetist.

 The WFSA also supports the ICRC’s Health Care in Danger project which was launched in November 2011 during the 31st Red Cross Red Crescent International Conference.

-WFSA and United Nations Institute of Training and Research (UNITAR) have agreed to enter into partnership through the Global Surgery Foundation to coordinate efforts to build the capacity of anaesthesia and surgery in countries and regions most in need of assistance.
+WFSA and the United Nations Institute of Training and Research (UNITAR) entered into a partnership through the Global Surgery Foundation to coordinate efforts to build the capacity of anaesthesia and surgery in countries and regions most in need of assistance.

 Embedded within UNITAR, the Global Surgery Foundation facilitates collaboration with organisations such as the WHO, UN Member State missions and a wide range of NGOs to strengthen global surgical capacity.

-The Global Surgery Foundation and WFSA partnership aims to develop a range of activities to help build in-country capacity.
-A key initiative, is to improve access to expert-led continued medical education and training.
+A key initiative is to improve access to expert-led continued medical education and training.
 The collaboration will raise awareness of the need to strengthen global anaesthesia and surgery to realise Universal Health Coverage and the 2030 Agenda for Sustainable Development.
-To this end the partnership will be urging governments to develop and implement National Surgical, Obstetric and Anaesthesia Plans.
+To this end, the partnership will be urging governments to develop and implement National Surgical, Obstetric and Anaesthesia Plans.